-Wisconsin is a state with many different habitats including over 15,000 lakes.
-The varied habitats allow a wide range of mammals to live in the state.
-In this article I wanted to look at which mammals live in Wisconsin.
+Wisconsin is a state with many different habitats, including over 15,000 lakes.
+The varied habitats allow many mammals to live in the state.
+I wanted to look at which mammals live in Wisconsin in this article.

-If you would like to know which mammals live in the state of Wisconsin please read on.
+If you would like to know which mammals live in Wisconsin, please read on.

 The American badger is one of many carnivorous North American mammals.
-Their color is dark gray with a white stripe on its back, white patches on its eyes, and a white underbody.
+Its color is dark gray with a white stripe on its back, white patches on its eyes, and a white underbody.

-The American badger measures from 60 to 75 cm and weighs from 6.3 to 8.6 kg.
-This carnivore eats mice, squirrels, groundhogs, moles, marmots, and prairie dogs.
+The American badger measures from 60 to 75 cm and weighs 6.3 to 8.6 kg.
+This carnivore eats mice, squirrels, groundhogs, moles, and prairie dogs.

-They beaver is the largest rodent in North America and are semi-aquatic.
+The beaver is the largest rodent in North America and is semi-aquatic.
 They have a transparent third eyelid allowing them to see underwater.

 The beaver is a herbivore and eats bark, cambium, roots, buds, and water plants.
 The North American beaver lives in forests (near water bodies) in the northern parts of North America, with a lifespan between 10 to 15 years.

 The American bison is a large species of mammal from North America.
-They are also commonly called the American buffalo, although this is not quite correct.
+They are also commonly called the American buffalo, although this is not entirely correct.

 The bison is a herbivore and eats grasses and sedges.
 They live in river valleys, grasslands, semi-arid lands, prairies, and plains.